Health Unit Coordinator

 One component that sets the health unit coordinator certificate program at City College of San Francisco apart is the required 20 hours of on-the-job training.
 While this may not seem like an extensive internship, it does provide valuable hands-on experience students wouldn’t get otherwise.
 Graduates of this program work in nursing homes, health facilities, and hospitals, providing exceptional patient care services.

-There are only two courses required to complete this course: basic life support and health unit coordination.
+Only two courses are required to complete this course: basic life support and health unit coordination.
 Currently, there are no prerequisite education requirements.
-However, there are extensive health requirements, including a negative tuberculosis screening or test, proof of immunizations, and a current physical.
+However, extensive health requirements include a negative tuberculosis screening or test, proof of immunizations, and a current physical.
 Current medical insurance is also required.

 • Location: San Francisco, CA